Muhamed-Sayed/Design-and-implementation-of-Matrix-Multiplier-on-FPGA/README.md

 - On NIOS processor
 - On Cortex-M0 Processor

---Hardware Tools we used: FPGA DE0-Nano kit.
+## Hardware Tools we used: FPGA DE0-Nano kit.
---Software Tools we used: Visual Studio Code, Modelsim , Quartus 18.1,Keil uVision5
+## Software Tools we used: Visual Studio Code, Modelsim , Quartus 18.1,Keil uVision5.